COLUMBUS, Ohio -- The late-game drama was replaced by garbage time.

 A passing attack that occasionally left plenty of room for improvement seemed to produce a big play every time the football came out of Braxton Miller's hand.

-Ohio State might keep focusing on its flaws, and it wasn't patting itself on the back after accounting for the level of competition it faced Saturday in a 52-22 laugher against Illinois (2-7, 0-5 Big Ten).
+Ohio State might keep focusing on its flaws, and it wasn't patting itself on the back after accounting for the level of competition it faced on Saturday in a 52-22 laugher against Illinois (2-7, 0-5 in the Big Ten).
 But heading into a bye week with just two games left on the schedule, the Buckeyes (10-0, 6-0) made clear with perhaps their most complete performance of the season that they're on a collision course with perfection.